Romania’s Lookalikes Football Shirts

 --

-Templates are a fundamental part of football shirt design, dating back to the 1970s.
-They feature versatile and complex designs that engage fans.
-This story is aimed at Romanian football fans who may not be familiar with shirt design and brand templates.
+Shirt templates are a fundamental part football world, driving much of the business for major sports brands.
+They feature versatile and complex designs that engage fans using different emotional triggers such as colors.
+This story is aimed at Romanian football fans who may not be familiar with shirt design and brand templates in the world of football.
 For those who know there will be no new information.

 From 1983 to 2015, Romania used Adidas template kits exclusively.
-This story explores those kits and other teams that used similar designs but in different colors.
-In 2015, Joma became the new sponsor, bringing personalised designs for Romania’s football shirts.
+This story explores those adidas kits and other teams that used similar designs but in different colors.
+In 2015, Joma became the new sponsor, bringing personalised designs for Romania’s football shirts, moving away from templates.

 In January 2024, I was chosen to design Romania’s kits for the 2026 World Cup qualifiers due to start in March 2025.
-Inspired by the past, I proposed various designs, including three-color kits, so we could avoid this lookalikes template effect that happened in the past decades for our kits but it was not well received.
-Then my focus shifted in preserving the essence of Romania’s most appreciated past designs that I am going to expose in this story.
+Inspired by the past, I proposed various designs, including a new three-color kits, so we could avoid this lookalikes template effect that happened in the past decades for our kits but the idea was not well received.
+Then my focus shifted in preserving the essence of Romania’s most appreciated past template shirt designs that I am going to expose in this story.

 -> Reimagining Romania’s Kit: A New Take on Three Colors